The Man Who Invented Christmas (film)

-The Man Who Invented Christmas is a 2017 Christmas biographical comedy-drama film directed by Bharat Nalluri and written by Susan Coyne.
-Based on the 2008 book of the same name about Charles Dickens by Les Standiford, the joint Canadian and Irish production stars Dan Stevens, Christopher Plummer, and Jonathan Pryce, and follows Dickens (Stevens) as he conceives and writes his 1843 novella A Christmas Carol.
+The Man Who Invented Christmas is a 2017 Christmas biographical comedy drama film about Charles Dickens directed by Bharat Nalluri and written by Susan Coyne.
+Based on Les Standiford's 2008 book of the same name, it stars Dan Stevens, Christopher Plummer, and Jonathan Pryce, and follows Dickens (Stevens) as he conceives and writes A Christmas Carol.

 The film was produced by Parallel Film and Rhombus Media.
 It was released by Bleecker Street in the United States on 22 November 2017, and by Thunderbird Releasing in the United Kingdom on 1 December 2017.
 It received generally positive reviews from critics.

 Plot

-In 1843, four years after the success of Oliver Twist, Charles Dickens (Dan Stevens) is suffering financial hardship from the failure of his last three books.
-Rejected by his publishers, he sets out to write a new book, and publish it himself, to restore his finances.
-Seeing inspiration around London, most notably a rich man's funeral that is largely unattended and a mean-spirited old man who gives him the catchphrase "Humbug" and inspiration of a new character, he begins writing A Christmas Carol, due in six weeks in order to be published by Christmas, despite his friends and publishers telling him that the book will also be a failure as Christmas (at the time) was considered irrelevant and few people celebrated it.
+In 1843, four years after the success of Oliver Twist, Charles Dickens (Dan Stevens) is suffering financial hardship after the failures of his last three books.
+Rejected by his publishers, he sets out to write a new one and publish it himself, to restore his finances.

+Seeing inspiration around London, most notably a rich man's funeral that is largely unattended and a mean-spirited old man who gives him the catchphrase "Humbug" and inspiration of a new character, Charles begins writing A Christmas Carol.
+It's due in six weeks in order to be published by Christmas, despite his friends and publishers telling him that the book will also be a failure, as Christmas (at the time) was considered irrelevant and few people celebrated it.

 As Charles develops the story, he interacts with the characters that manifest in front of him, most notably Ebenezer Scrooge (Christopher Plummer).
-Dickens is helped by one of his servants, Tara (Anna Murphy), a literate Irish nursemaid to his children, whom he discusses story elements with.
+He is helped by one of his servants, Tara (Anna Murphy), a literate Irish nursemaid to his children, with whom he discusses story elements.

-While writing his book, Charles is greeted by the unannounced arrival of his eccentric father, John Dickens (Jonathan Pryce), whom Charles views as immature and fiscally irresponsible.
-When Charles shows Tara the next draft, she is distraught that Scrooge would not save Tiny Tim.
-Tara believes that people can change and suggests instead that Scrooge saves Tiny Tim.
+While writing his book, Charles is greeted by the unannounced arrival of his eccentric father John Dickens (Jonathan Price), whom Charles views as immature and fiscally irresponsible.
+When Charles shows Tara the next draft, she is distraught that Scrooge would not save Tiny Tim (Pearse Kearney).
+She believes that people can change and suggests instead that Scrooge saves Tiny Tim.